 Description: Hola_svc.exe is not essential for the Windows OS and causes relatively few problems.
 Hola_svc.exe is located in a subfolder of "C:\Program Files".

 The software has no file description.
 The program has no visible window.
 Hola_svc.exe is not a Windows core file.
-The hola_svc.exe file is a Verisign signed file.
-The file has a digital signature.
-The application uses ports to connect to or from a LAN or the Internet.
+The hola_svc.exe file is digitally signed.
+The program listens for or sends data on open ports to a LAN or the Internet.
+The file is a Verisign signed file.
 Hola_svc.exe is able to monitor applications.
 Therefore the technical security rating is 45% dangerous.